Reviews You Can Rely On

 Taste

-This filter didn't handle the poor tasting water very well, with our panel detecting distinct notes of both salt and chlorine in the filtered water.
-However, it did do a little better with the clean water, failing to add any unsavory flavors while filtering.
+This filter didn't handle the poor-tasting water very well, with our panel detecting distinct notes of both salt and chlorine in the filtered water.
+However, it did perform a little better with the clean water, failing to add any unsavory flavors during the filtration process.

 Flow